 Employees may also request a change in an approved flexible work arrangement at any time.
 In considering that request, the DLC should review the Considerations stated above, plus any additional issues (e.g., the effective date of the change, impacts on space if an employee will be on-site more frequently).

 Employees with a flexible work arrangement must maintain the usual standards of work of the DLC, and must be at least as productive as if they were working on-site and during regularly scheduled working hours.

 Hourly paid staff are required to account accurately for all time worked, wherever that work is performed; over-reporting or under-reporting hours worked may result in discipline up to and including termination.
 As with work on-site, any overtime work performed away from MIT must be authorized in advance by a departmental manager.
-See Sec.
-5.4.2, Notice and Assignment of Overtime.
+Hourly paid staff must record time worked on the actual date worked; any time normally scheduled that is not worked must be recorded as unpaid unless covered by a paid leave policy.
+(See Sec.
+5.4.1, Overtime for Support Staff, General Policy.)

 Managers must oversee an employee's performance sufficiently to be confident that the quality and quantity of work is comparable to what would be done if the employee worked a regular schedule on-site.
 (See Section 5.1, Responsibilities of Managers and Individual Employees in Payroll Matters.)
 Managers may not ask or suggest that hourly paid employees report less time than was in fact worked.
 As mentioned, if the manager believes that performance would be improved by a different work location or schedule, they may change the Flexible Arrangement, giving appropriate notice.

 Managers are generally responsible for establishing the working hours for the employees who report to them, consistent with the practices of their DLC.